mnobeidat13/Residential-Units-Price-Prediction/README.md

 # HousePrices
 Visualization Map https://mnobeidat.netlify.app/ <br/>
-Predicting and visualizing houses prices in Dubai <br/>
+Predicting and visualizing houses prices in 75 different locations in Dubai <br/>
+Data collected from Bayut.com
 RandomForest(which turned to give the best result among other algorithms like linear regression and decision tree) regressor from sklearn was used to predict house prices depeneding on 4 variables: <br/>
 Area, number of bedrooms, number of bathrooms and location.<br/>
 A training aacuracy of 0.97 and testing accuracy of 0.87 was the best achieved even with hyperparemeter tuning and GradientBoosting.<br/>